HadoopGenomics/Hadoop-BAM/README.txt

 Library usage
 -------------

+Hadoop-BAM provides the standard set of Hadoop file format classes for BAM
+files: a FileInputFormat and a RecordReader, and a FileOutputFormat and a RecordWriter.
+These are BAMInputFormat, BAMRecordReader, BAMOutputFormat, and BAMRecordWriter, respectively.

+Note that Hadoop-BAM is based around the newer Hadoop API introduced in the 0.20 Hadoop releases instead of the older, deprecated API.

-See the Javadoc as well as the command line plugins' source code (in src/fi/tkk/ics/hadoop/bam/cli/plugins/*.java) for library usage information.
-In particular, for MapReduce usage, see for example src/fi/tkk/ics/hadoop/bam/cli/plugins/Sort.java and src/fi/tkk/ics/hadoop/bam/cli/plugins/chipster/Summarize.java.
+See the Javadoc as well as the command line plugins' source code (in src/fi/tkk/ics/hadoop/bam/cli/plugins/*.java) for more information.
+In particular, for MapReduce usage examples, see for example src/fi/tkk/ics/hadoop/bam/cli/plugins/Sort.java and src/fi/tkk/ics/hadoop/bam/cli/plugins/chipster/Summarize.java.